-Oil spill from Keystone Pipeline in South Dakota twice as big as first thought
+ABERDEEN, S.D. — A crude oil spill from the Keystone Pipeline in South Dakota last November has turned out to be nearly twice as big as first reported.

 GLOBAL NEWS - The Associated Press

 Around 407,000 gallons (338,900 imperial gallons) spilled onto farmland when the pipeline broke near Amherst in Marshall County on Nov.
 16, a spokeswoman for pipeline owner TransCanada Corp., told the Aberdeen American News.
 TransCanada had originally put the spill at 210,000 gallons (174,860 imperial gallons).